Volas171/rplacemindustry/README.md

 # r/place mindustry

-this is a compilation of scripts that we used for r/place botting to defend from streamers/etc
+This is a compilation of scripts that we used for r/place botting to defend from streamers/etc

-#thanks to Marko Zajc#9655 for markobots:tm:
+# Thanks to Marko Zajc#9655 for markobots:tm:

-#04/04/2022
+# 04/04/2022